Whistleblower Protection Law for Employees of Government Contractors and Grantees

 The anti-retaliation provisions of the National Defense Authorization Act for Fiscal Year 2013 (NDAA) will be a powerful tool to combat waste, fraud and abuse in government contracts and grants, which total about half a trillion dollars annually.

-If you have suffered retaliation for whistleblowing, contact us to schedule a free preliminary consultation.
+If you have suffered retaliation for whistleblowing, contact us to schedule a free confidential consultation.
 Click here or call us at 202-262-8959.

 NDAA Whistleblower Protection Law